2020 St. Mark's Square shooting: Attack

-The attack was committed by 22-year-old Danijel Bezuk from Kutina, Croatia, who did not appear at his workplace in Zagreb, but instead headed to St. Mark's Square where the buildings of the Croatian government (Banski dvori), Croatian Parliament (Sabor) and the Constitutional Court are located.
+The attack was committed by 22-year-old Danijel Bezuk from Kutina, Croatia, who did not appear at his workplace in Zagreb, but instead headed to St. Mark's Square, where the buildings of the Croatian government (Banski dvori), Croatian Parliament (Sabor) and the Constitutional Court are located.
 He subsequently took out an automatic rifle (5.45×39mm AK-74) and opened fire on the 33-year-old police officer, Oskar Fiuri, who was guarding the main entrance, wounding him with four rounds, after which he continued shooting on Banski dvori.

 Another police officer who was guarding the Parliament on the opposite side of the square noticed what was happening, so he took out his personal weapon and fired at the attacker.
 Bezuk ran to the nearby street to take cover and reloaded his gun.
-He then returned and fired on the police again, but was again suppressed by the police fire, and fled the scene in response.
+He then returned and fired on the police again, missing the second police officer by a few millimiters, but was again suppressed by the police fire, and fled the scene in response.

 The wounded officer Fiuri ran approximately 50 m and collapsed in a state of shock.
 He was helped by the bystanders, who called an ambulance.
 The wounded policeman was taken to Sisters of Charity Hospital in Zagreb, where he was treated for his wounds.
 Police then swarmed St. Mark Square looking for the attacker, but soon received the report of shots heard in the nearby Jabukovac Street, which turned out to be Bezuk taking his own life.